MEDICAL IN ANCIENT GREECE – ASKLIPIOS – HIPPOCRATES – GALENOS – Dioscouridis & More

 ASKLIPIOS – Ασκληπιός from: ΑΣΚΕΛΗΣ + ΠΙΟΣ (= haggard + Humble) is the one who”turns the hard & dry illness into healthy mildness stage “.

 In Greek mythology there was the face of Machaon.
-He was the son of the god Asklepios and Ipionis and patron of doctors.
+He was the son of the god Asklepios and Epionis and patron of doctors.
 Today, no doctor in Greece does not know!
-The Machaon participated, in Homer, the Trojan war and took care of the wounded and sick of the Greeks (Achaean).
+The Machaon participated, in Homer, the civil between the Greeks Trojan war and took care of the wounded and sick of the Achaean Greeks.

-Asklipios Bellow: Asklipios & Ipioni on Ivory sculpture
+Asklipios Bellow: Asklipios & Epioni on Ivory sculpture

 The Greeks had the great temple of Asclepius in Epidaurus and many other churches across the country were called “Asclepieia” (in fact hospitals were) the most important of which was the island Kos.
 These spaces attending patients.
 There the god priests gave various herbal medicines and recommend the appropriate diet.
 Patients purified and having offered their gifts to the temples.
 After undoing in rooms in which the night was coming, supposedly, the god transformed – usually in snake – and healed them.
 In fact the treatment was done by the priests who were using natural medicines and often did surgeries !!!